Sarenard/Primoria/README.md

 # Primoria
-An OS made from SCRATCH in rust (with cargo, no crates)
+An OS made from scratch in rust

 Crates used for now (will be empty some day):
 - Bootloader